juanbermudez/warp-agent-system/ACTIVITY-TRACKER-INTEGRATION-STATUS.md

 ## Next Steps

-1. **Fix Interface Mismatches**:
+1. **Use Simplified Activity Tracker**:
-   - Update the queryCkg and updateCkg calls to match the current interface
+   - We've created a simplified version of the activity tracker that uses an adapter to bridge the interface gap
-   - Add proper type assertions for activity specializations

-2. **Fix ESM Compatibility**:
-   - Ensure all files use ESM import/export syntax
-   - Update module resolution in tsconfig.json
+   - This simplified version can be used while we work on fixing the main implementation
+   - Run the simplified tests to verify functionality: `./test-activity-simplified.sh`

-3. **Manual Schema Integration**:
+2. **Manual Schema Integration**:
+   - We've created a manual schema integration script: `./manual-schema-integration.sh`
-   - Manually add the activity schema to the main schema
+   - This script will manually add the activity schema to the main schema
-   - Run schema initialization from the CLI
+   - Run the script and choose to initialize the schema when prompted

+3. **Fix Main Implementation**:
+   - Apply the adapter pattern to the main activity-tracker-ckg.ts file
+   - Update the specialized activity types to use proper type assertions
+   - Fix the remaining ESM compatibility issues

-4. **Testing**:
+4. **Full Integration Testing**:
-   - Create a simple test harness that doesn't depend on the full integration
+   - Once the main implementation is fixed, run the full integration tests
-   - Test individual components in isolation
+   - Test agent integration using the AgentActivityLogger

-## Workaround for Testing

-Until the TypeScript errors are fixed, the following approach can be used for testing:

-1. Create a simple script that manually creates activity records in the CKG
-2. Use direct database queries to verify the data
-3. Create a JavaScript version of the agent integration that avoids TypeScript errors
+## Implemented Workarounds

+We've implemented the following workarounds to enable testing while we fix the main implementation:

+1. **CKG Adapter (ckg-adapter.ts)**:
+   - Provides compatible interfaces to the CKG functions
+   - Converts the parameters to the format expected by the CKG
+   - Converts the result to the format expected by the Activity Tracker

+2. **Simplified Activity Tracker (activity-tracker-simplified.ts)**:
+   - Uses the CKG adapter to bridge the interface gap
+   - Implements a subset of the functionality for basic testing
+   - Includes logActivity, logComment, and getTaskTimeline methods

+3. **Simplified Test Harness (activity-simplified-test.ts)**:
+   - Tests the simplified activity tracker
+   - Logs test comments and verifies task timeline
+   - Run with `./test-activity-simplified.sh`

+4. **Manual Schema Integration (manual-schema-integration.sh)**:
+   - Manually appends the activity schema to the main schema
+   - Creates a backup of the main schema
+   - Optionally runs schema initialization

 ## Conclusion